Music Scholarships at CSB/SJU

 - Have a music teacher or instructor complete the Art, Music and Theater Recommendation Form.

 - Send a recording of your playing to Deirdre Harkins.
 The entire recording should not exceed six minutes in length.
+Recording formats can be MP3, MP4, Youtube link, or .mov file.
 Please see below "Recording and On-campus Audition Guidelines" section to understand what your recording should include.

 - Guitarists will perform one solo classical guitar selection or excerpt of the selection and one selection of your choice in any style, ensemble or solo.

 - Instrumentalists will perform two contrasting selections (similar to state contest repertoire).
-Students will also be asked to sight-read an excerpt, and should be prepared to perform a three octave (strings), two octave (woodwinds), or one octave (brass) scale through four sharps or flats.
+At live auditions, students will also be asked to sight-read an excerpt, and should be prepared to perform a three octave (strings), two octave (woodwinds), or one octave (brass) scale through four sharps or flats.

 - Percussionists will perform one snare drum and one mallet piece.
-Students will also be asked to sight-read an excerpt and should be prepared to perform a two octave scale containing up to four sharps and four flats on a mallet instrument.
+At live auditions, students will also be asked to sight-read an excerpt and should be prepared to perform a two octave scale containing up to four sharps and four flats on a mallet instrument.

 - Pianists will perform two contrasting selections from the classical piano repertoire from the intermediate to advanced levels.

-- Vocalists will perform two contrasting selections from the classical solo vocal repertoire by composers such as Michael Head, Roger Quilter, Aaron Copland, Schubert, Haydn, Handel or the traditional Italian literature.
-The audition will also include a brief 12-16 measure sight-singing segment.
+- Vocalists will perform two contrasting selections from the classical solo vocal repertoire by composers including but not limited to: Michael Head, Roger Quilter, Aaron Copland, Schubert, Haydn, Handel or the traditional Italian literature.
+Live auditions will also include a brief 12-16 measure sight-singing segment.

-- Deadline to apply for the February auditions is January 15.
-Submit all application materials electronically through the online application.
+- The recommended deadline to apply for a Fine Arts Scholarship is January 18 but submissions will be reviewed upon receipt.
+Submit application materials electronically through the online application.
 If you are not able to send your recording via the online application, you may send your materials to the following address:

 CSB/SJU Music Dept.